acs2405/LSysGen/README.md

 You can also define any other variable or constant you want, and use them in the expressions of parametric rules.

-## 2D Display interpretation
+## 2D rendering

-The program `lsys2svg` creates an SVG image file after the resulting string.
+The program `lsys` with the `--svg` argument renders the output of the L System generation in a 2D SVG image file.

-The special characters that 2D interpretation uses are:
+The special characters that 2D rendering uses are:

 - `F` draws a forward line.
 - `G` draws a backward line.